Find out how much in tax credits you could get during the 2016 to 2017 tax year. The tax year is from 6 April to 5 April the following year.

-- the average amount you spend each week on childcare - work out your weekly childcare costs
+- the average weekly amount you spend on childcare

-If your income is likely to drop this tax year
+If your income is likely to be different from last year

 The calculator asks you for your income for the last tax year.
-If you think your income will go down by more than £2,500 this tax year, estimate what your income will be and:
+If you think your income will change by more than £2,500 this tax year, estimate what your income will be and:

 You’ll need to use this figure instead of your actual income.
-This is because the Tax Credit Office ignores the first £2,500 of your income drop, but the calculator doesn’t.
+This is because the Tax Credit Office ignores the first £2,500 of your income change, but the calculator doesn’t.